 © Jacob Lund/Shutterstock.com

-Money market mutual funds -- also known as money market funds or MMFs -- are a saving and investing option offered by banks, brokerages and mutual fund companies.
-They're often used by people with brokerage accounts who sell a stock and then want a parking spot for the proceeds until they decide where to reinvest the money.
+Money market funds – also known as money market mutual funds – are a saving and investing option offered by banks, brokerages and mutual fund companies.
+A money market fund is often used by people with brokerage accounts who sell a stock and then want a parking spot for the proceeds until they decide where to reinvest the money.
 But these funds also might be used to build cash for an emergency fund or other short-term goals.

 How money market funds work